Do You Tip in Amsterdam?

 Self-service restaurants

-Here’s a trend from the USA that’s made its way to Amsterdam: tip jars at self-service restaurant cash registers.
-As a Dutchman, I find this odd as there’s no service to reward.
+Here’s a trend from the USA that’s made its way to Amsterdam: tip jars at self-service restaurant cash registers or automated messages on the payment terminals.
+As a Dutchman I find this odd as there was no service to reward.
 My advice?
-Ignore the jar.
+Ignore it.

 Handy Dutch Phrases for Tipping in the Netherlands